 CAT comprises principally gift tax and inheritance tax on property situated in Ireland for CAT purposes or otherwise within the territorial scope of CAT.
-CAT could apply to a gift or inheritance of Parent Class A Ordinary Shares and HL Parent Warrants because Parent Class A Ordinary Shares and HL Parent Warrants are regarded as property situated in Ireland for CAT purposes.
+CAT could apply to a gift or inheritance of Parent Class A Ordinary Shares and HL Parent Warrants because Parent Class A Ordinary Shares and HL Parent Warrants because Parent Class A Ordinary Shares and HL Parent Warrants are regarded as property situated in Ireland for CAT purposes.
 The person who receives the gift or inheritance has primary liability for CAT.

-CAT is currently levied at a rate of 33% on the value of any taxable gift or inheritance above certain tax-free thresholds.
+CAT is currently levied at a rate of 33% on the value of any taxable gift or inheritance above certain taxfree thresholds.
 The appropriate tax-free threshold depends upon (1) the relationship between the donor and the donee and (2) the aggregation of the values of previous taxable gifts and inheritances received by the donee from persons within the same group threshold.
 Gifts and inheritances passing between spouses are exempt from CAT, as are gifts to certain charities.
-Children have a lifetime tax-free threshold of $\in$ 335,000 in respect of taxable gifts or inheritances received from their parents.
-There is also a "small gift exemption" from CAT whereby the first $\in$ 3,000 of the taxable value of all taxable gifts taken by a donee from any one donor, in each calendar year, is exempt from CAT and is also excluded from any future aggregation.
+Children have a lifetime tax-free threshold of \in 335,000 in respect of taxable gifts or inheritances received from their parents.
+There is also a "small gift exemption" from CAT whereby the first \in 3,000 of the taxable value of all taxable gifts taken by a donee from any one donor, in each calendar year, is exempt from CAT and is also excluded from any future aggregation.
 This exemption does not apply to an inheritance.